AviatrixSystems/Docs/HowTos/Settings_CoPilot.rst

 - UDP port 31283 (default, port is configurable) — Enable Netflow for CoPilot FlowIQ Data (from each gateway).
 Gateways send Netflow to CoPilot.

-The Controller adds the above rules for new gateways launched from the Controller *after* the feature is enabled and for existing gateways launched from the Controller *before* the feature was enabled.
+The Controller adds the above rules for:

+- New gateways launched from the Controller *after* the feature is enabled.

+- Existing gateways launched from the Controller *before* the feature was enabled.

 When “Status” is disabled, the Controller removes all gateway-specific inbound rules that it previously added to the CoPilot security group.